gearoenix/gearoenix/README.md

   - Star this project (:D)
   - Git clone this repository
   - Install sdl2 development package in your Linux distribution.
-  - Open your lovely IDE, I personally use Qt Creator.
+  - Open your beloved IDE, I personally use Qt Creator.
   - Add all the gearoenix folder to your project.
-  - Add SDL2 and GL and pthread support to your compiler settings.
+  - Add SDL2, GL and pthread support to your compiler settings.
   - If you are building the default test of gearoenix you need a static file download it from [here](https://hossein-noroozpour.github.io/gearoenix-static-files/data.gx3d)